 I earned a Bachelor of Education degree from SUNTEP Prince Albert in 2004 and completed my Masters of Education through the University of Regina in Indigenous Curriculum and Instruction in 2016.

-My current role is Indigenous Perspectives Coach with Saskatchewan Rivers Public School System allows me to incorporate my beliefs and values into my daily work with students.
+My work as an educator in Saskatchewan Rivers Public School System allows me to incorporate my beliefs and values into my daily interactions with students.

 The yoga mat has helped me in many ways to heal, to focus and be present, and has helped me build strength.
 As a Metis man I want to bring my community, personal, outdoor, and life experiences to the studio.

 - Master of Education through U of Regina in 2016

 - Bachelor of Education through U of Saskatchewan in 2004